YiDingg/YiDingg/Blogs/ATandR/ATandR(0)-BriefView.md

-# Bried View of Awesome Tools and Resources
+# ATandR (0): Brief view

-Here is the brief view of awesome tools and resources and you can click them for more details.
+Here is the brief view of ATandR (Awesome Tools and Resources) and you can click them for more details.

 ## Pinned
 - [Z-Library](https://singlelogin.rs): Refer to the mirror site below if you can not access to the official link https://singlelogin.rs